henriiik/vscode-docker-linter/README.md

 # Docker Linter
-lint your shit in docker
+Lint your suff in your containers.

 ## OSX
 ```